Proofs of network quantum nonlocality in continuous families of distributions: Abstract

 \section{Abstract}

 The study of nonlocality in scenarios that depart from the bipartite Einstein-Podolsky-Rosen setup is allowing to uncover many fundamental features of quantum mechanics.
-Recently, an approach to building network-local models based on machine learning lead to the conjecture that the family of quantum triangle distributions of \href{https://doi.org/10.1103/PhysRevLett.123.140401}{{[DOI:10.1103/PhysRevLett.123.140401]}} did not admit triangle-local models in a larger range than the original proof.
+Recently, an approach to building network-local models based on machine learning lead to the conjecture that the family of quantum triangle distributions of [Renou \textit{et al.}, \href{https://doi.org/10.1103/PhysRevLett.123.140401}{{Phys.
+Rev. Lett. \textbf{123}, 140401 (2019)}]} did not admit triangle-local models in a larger range than the original proof.
 We prove part of this conjecture in the affirmative.
-Our approach consists in reducing the family of original, four-outcome distributions to families of binary-outcome ones, which we prove not to admit triangle-local models by means of the inflation technique.
+Our approach consists in reducing the family of original, four-outcome distributions to families of binary-outcome ones, and then using the inflation technique to prove that these families of binary-outcome distributions do not admit triangle-local models.
+This constitutes the first successful use of inflation in a proof of quantum nonlocality in networks whose nonlocality could not be proved with alternative methods.
+Moreover, we provide a method to extend proofs of network nonlocality in concrete distributions of a parametrized family to continuous ranges of the parameter.
 In the process, we produce a large collection of network Bell inequalities for the triangle scenario with binary outcomes, which are of independent interest.